CreativeSelf0/CreativeSelf0/README.md

 Nowadays, with the increasing amount of information collected by various entities.
 The task of generating value out of the data has become a difficult task to overcome.
 I'm a rising data scientist, I like the concept of generating value out of the data at hand, to help businesses make smarter decisions.
 Interested in applied Machine Learning research and applications.
 I have experience in recommender systems, machine learning, and deep learning.

-Highly motivated, driven, and self-taught.
+Highly motivated, self-driven, and self-taught.